SehajKohli1807/React-JS/README.md

 SetFirstName(event.target); //update the firstName at last of the event.
 ```

+# Controlled Components:

+* In HTML, form elements such as <input>, <textarea>, and <select> typically **maintain their own state** and update it based on user input.
+In React, mutable state is typically kept in the state property of components, and only updated with setState().

+We can combine the two by making the React state be the “single source of truth”.
+Then the React component that renders a form also controls what happens in that form on subsequent user input.
+An input form element whose value is controlled by React in this way is called a “controlled component”.

+* **SOLUTION:** We will add Value attribute in input tag and assign it react state value.(Example below)

 **Using Single Event Handler function to handle all events**

 ```jsx
 import { useState } from "react"